Thinking &

 Problem-solving

-How your child explores, learns, and begins to make sense of the world.
+How does your child explore, learn, and make sense of the world?

 From the moment they’re born, children are curious.
-Every look, every touch, every dropped spoon is a learning experience.
-Thinking and problem solving develops gradually, from a newborn who stares at your face to a five-year-old who can count to ten, write their name, and tell you exactly what happened yesterday.
+Every look, every touch, every dropped toy is a learning experience.
+Thinking and problem solving develops gradually.
+From a newborn who stares at your face to a five-year-old who can count to ten, write their name, and tell you exactly what happened yesterday.
 Your everyday interactions fuel every step of that journey.

 Infants: Birth to 1 Year